 Therefore, Paul’s messages speak differently to people depending on their level of spiritual maturity and their seniority as disciples.
 We don’t speak the same way to a 3- and a 13-year-old child, and we don’t have the same demands of them.
 Less is asked of the little ones, and more rules apply in the case of the elders.

-Paul wrote his letters according to a kind of differentiated teaching method, As when a teacher teaches students of different ages and levels in the same class and in parallel.
+Paul wrote his letters according to a kind of differentiated teaching method, As when a teacher teaches students of different ages and levels in the same classroom and in parallel.
 Anyone who is a teacher, and has ever had the opportunity to work like this knows what I am talking about.
 Everyone hears everything that is said, but not everything is aimed at everyone, at least not yet or no longer.
 Therefore, it is necessary to clarify what the student should and should not, no more or not yet pay attention to, so as not to fall into confusion.